nicobrinkkemper/gabr.sh/README.md

     \<tab> \<newline> in strict-mode. ([reference](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/utilities/V3_chap02.html#tag_18_05_03))

 3)
-    If `return` is executed by a `trap ERR` handler, the last command used to determine the non-zero status is the last command executed before the trap handler.
-They will ensure the conditions obeyed by the errexit (-e) option.
-This is mainly to support older Bash versions.
+    If `return` is executed by a `trap ERR` handler, the last command used to determine the non-zero status is the last command executed before the trap handler. `trap 'return $?'
+ERR` will ensure the conditions obeyed by the errexit (-e) option for  older Bash versions.
 Furthermore, `SIGINT` will be handled the same way, which allows a user to interrupt (ctrl+C) any long running script. ([reference](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html))

 To opt-out of strict-mode:
 ```shell